 During her short lifetime, Rosalind Franklin’s work into the fine structure of coal and graphite, as well as the structure of viruses, was widely appreciated.
-However, her contributions towards discovering the helical structure of DNA only really gained her posthumous recognition.
-The double helix shape is one of the most iconic images in chemistry, and Franklin discovered it by means of her work on the X-ray diffraction images of DNA.
+But her contributions in discovering the helical structure of DNA only really gained her posthumous recognition.
+The double helix shape is one of the most iconic images in chemistry, and Franklin discovered it through her work on the X-ray diffraction images of DNA.

-Unlike many on this list, Franklin does not have a Nobel Prize to her name.
-The Nobel Committee does not award prizes posthumously, however it’s widely thought that had she been alive, she would’ve shared the Nobel Prizes won by those she worked with.
+Unlike many on this list, Franklin doesn't have a Nobel Prize to her name.
+The Nobel Committee doesn't award prizes posthumously, but it’s widely thought that had she been alive, she would’ve shared the Nobel Prizes won by those she worked with.

-American biochemist Marie Maynard Daly is widely considered the first Black American woman to gain a PhD in Chemistry.
-She did so from Colombia University, where she researched into compounds and the effect they have on the body and digestion.
+American biochemist Marie Maynard Daly is widely considered the first African American woman to gain a PhD in Chemistry.
+She did it from Colombia University, where she researched compounds and the effect they have on the body and digestion.

 Throughout her career, she continued important research around cholesterol, sugars and proteins, as well as crucial studies on the effects on the lungs from smoking cigarettes.
-Additionally, she developed programmes to help minority students gain entry into medical school and graduate science programs.
+She also developed programmes to help minority students gain entry into medical school and graduate science programs.

 In the 1970s, when Mario Molina began his research, CFCs (chlorofluorocarbons) were used as refrigerants and chemical propellants.
-They were believed to be harmless, however they kept accumulating in the atmosphere.
+They were believed to be harmless, but they kept accumulating in the atmosphere.

-Naturally, Molina and his colleagues wanted to discover what happened to them.
+Molina and his colleagues wanted to discover what happened to them.
 They discovered that upon reaching the upper atmosphere, CFCs are destroyed by the sun's radiation.
-In turn, this process releases chlorine which eats away at the Earth's ozone layer.
+In turn, this process releases chlorine, which eats away at the Earth's ozone layer.
 The largest hole in the ozone layer is over Antarctica, and this allows harmful UV rays to penetrate our atmosphere and reach the Earth's surface.
-Had Molina not discovered this phenomenon, humans may never have made efforts to reduce CFC emissions, and the damage to the ozone layer would have been a lot worse than it is now
+Had Molina not discovered this phenomenon, humans may never have made efforts to reduce CFC emissions, and the damage to the ozone layer would've been much worse than it is now.